 - Shortness of breath.
 This may be your only symptom, or it may occur before or along with chest pain or discomfort.
 It can occur when you are resting or doing a little bit of physical activity.

-The symptoms of a heart attack can vary from person to person.
+The symptoms of a heart attack can vary from person to person, which is why any anomaly should be looked at by a medical expert, such as the Cardiovascular Group, to help you get the treatment you need.
 Some people can have few symptoms and are surprised to learn they’ve had a heart attack.

 People with diabetes, and/or those over the age of 75 may experience a “silent heart attack”, one with no pain at all.
 Painless heart attacks are more common among women than men.